fraba/youtube_api_notes/README.md

 results = youtube.search().list(part="snippet", relatedToVideoId='jaVSuYdEFks', type="video",maxResults=20).execute()
 ```

 Related videos (different from *recommended videos*) do appear in the right column of a YouTube video page along with recommended videos.
-In the table below I compare the 20 video recommendations returned by the API with the 20 video recommendations offered to me on the YouTube for the same video
+In the table below I compare the 20 video *related videos* returned by the API with the order of the 20 videos offered to me in the right column of the YouTube page for the same video:

 |API|Web|
 |:----:|:-----:|